boinor/boinor/docs/source/examples/detecting-events.myst.md

 the potentially disastrous ones, like satellite collisions, could help us take further steps to prevent such contingencies.

-This notebook gives a glimpse of `poliastro`'s event detection capabilities.
+This notebook gives a glimpse of `boinor`'s event detection capabilities.
 The procedure to track an event during an orbit's propagation is fairly simple:

 1. Instantiate the desired event class/classes.